-- To help students acquire the basics of Hindi - To teach them how to converse in Hindi on simple day-to-day situations - To help students acquire the ability to understand a simple technical text in Hindi j.
-Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+- To help students acquire the basics of Hindi - To teach them how to converse in Hindi on simple day-to-day situations - To help students acquire the ability to understand a simple technical text in Hindi

 - 1. Construct simple sentences and use vocabulary required for day-to-day conversation. - 2.
 Distinguish and understand the basic sounds of Hindi language. - 3.
 Appear for Hindi examinations conducted by Dakshin Bharat Hindi Prachar Sabha.